yuqiii-wang/KnowledgeNotes/languages/cpp/misc/practice_tips.md

 # Some Practice Tips

-* `std::endl` must be appended to `std::cout`

-The reason for this is that typically endl flushes the contents of the stream.

-You must implement at least one `std::endl` before exit of a program.

-* `std::queue`, `std::deque` and `std::stack`

-`deque`: Double ended queue, insert and remove from both ends

-`queue`: insert only in one end and remove from the other (first in first out)

-`stack`: LIFO context (last-in first-out)

 * `i++` vs `++i`

 `++i` increments the number before the current expression is evaluated, whereas `i++` increments the number after the expression is evaluated.